 Each chapter includes a select bibliography of English language resources aimed at the non-specialist.
 Dr. Gaillardetz concludes with a brief reflection on the future of the Church's teaching ministry.

-Richard R. Gaillardetz, PhD, is assistant professor of systematic theology at the University of St. Thomas School of Theology at St. Mary's Seminary in Houston, Texas.
-He is also the author of Witnesses to the Faith: Community, Infallibility and the Ordinary Magisterium of Bishops and has written articles for Church, Louvain Studies, Horizons, Diakonia, Worship, Eglise et Théologie, and The Journal of Religious Ethics.
+Richard R. Gaillardetz, PhD, (1958-2023), was an assistant professor of systematic theology at the University of St. Thomas School of Theology at St. Mary's Seminary in Houston, Texas.
+He was also the author of Witnesses to the Faith: Community, Infallibility and the Ordinary Magisterium of Bishops and had written articles for Church, Louvain Studies, Horizons, Diakonia, Worship, Eglise et Théologie, and The Journal of Religious Ethics.